 How long will a claim take?

 This is quite heavily dependent upon the complexity of the claim.
-The range is between 2 years to 5 years for the majority of claims.
-We pride ourselves in progressing claims to thei conclusion in the shortest time possible, while maximising the compensation to which you are entitled.
+The range is between two years to five years for the majority of claims.
+We pride ourselves in progressing claims to their conclusion in the shortest time possible, while maximising the compensation to which you are entitled.

 How can I fund a claim?

 The vast majority of our spinal injuries claims are funded by way of a Conditional Fee Agreement (“no win no fee”).

 Negligence is defined as care falling below the standard of the competent surgeon, but you may be helped to understand what this means in practice by some of the examples of cases we have seen.